 We will spend an extra 10 minutes at Sligachan, which gives us enough time to take people on an optional hike to the ‘secret Fairy Pools’.
 This spot provides a great view point of the Black Cuillin mountains, and unlike the famous ‘Fairy Pools’ it is not overwhelmed by visitors.
 For those not into hiking, it provides you with plenty of time to snap some pictures of the area before retiring to the bar, for a well earned drink!

-The other new stop we are putting in, will be of an alternative view of the Red Cuillin mountains.
+The other new stop is an alternative view of the Red Cuillin mountains.
 This is a stunningly beautiful stop, and allows visitors the opportunity to go down to the water’s edge at Loch Ainort.
 Whilst we can’t guarantee wildlife, over the years we’ve seen Golden Eagles, and even Pilot Whales from this spot so keep your eyes peeled!

 To allow us to make these changes we have decided to omit Duntulm Castle and Flora MacDonald’s grave from the itinerary.
 Whilst they are both great stops, neither can be considered to be ‘highlights’ of the area.
 Also, unfortunately parking at Duntulm Castle this summer became problematic, so we couldn’t actually guarantee to stop there every time.
 In our opinion, sacrificing these stops, will create a much better experience, and will allow more time at top spots like the Cuillins and Trotternish.